cmu-delphi/covidcast-indicators/README.md

 If everything looks ok, platform engineering has validated the last mile, and the pull request is accepted, you can merge the PR.
 Deployment will start automatically.

-Hopefully it'll be a full on :tada: after that :crossed_fingers:
+Hopefully it'll be a full on :tada:, after that :crossed_fingers:

 If not, circle back and try again.